Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 <ul>
     <li>
         A Work History section title with Experience and Education in larger headings either side.
 This immediately informs the user of the information on the page and they can decide whether to look at my education or experience first.
-That these are in larger font than the work history heading does not cause any confusion to the user it is self-explanatory on a CV page that education and experience columns will be detailing my work history.
+That these are in larger font than the work history heading does not cause any confusion to the user as it is self-explanatory on a CV page that education and experience columns will be detailing my work history.
     </li>
     <li>
         My professional experience in the left-hand column, with roles and employers in bullet points and dates in small text above.
 This clearly differentiates the actual work from the dates to the user.